 About Geddington

-The village contains what is thought to be the best surviving Eleanor cross.
-The monument dates from 1294, when the crosses were raised as a memorial by Edward I (1239–1307) to his late wife, Eleanor of Castile (1241–1290).
+The village contains an Eleanor cross.
+The monument dates from 1294, when the crosses were raised as a memorial by Edward I (1239β1307) to his late wife, Eleanor of Castile (1241β1290).
 There were originally 12 monuments, one in each resting place of the funeral procession as they travelled to Westminster Abbey.
 The Geddington cross is one of only three Eleanor crosses still standing; the other two being in Hardingstone (near Northampton) and Waltham Cross, although remnants and reconstructions of the lost ones can also be seen at other sites.
+The Geddington cross is regarded as the best preserved.

 The old main road runs through the village and crosses the River Ise by a spectacular mediaeval bridge.
 The bridge, built in 1250, has five arches and three pedestrian refuges.
 A more recent ford also runs alongside the bridge.
 The village is famous for its annual boxing day squirt in which a barrel attached to a rope across the river is squirted from one side of the ford to the other by competing fire crews from Geddington and Kettering.